averycrespi/vtt-bridge/README.md

 ## About

-> Do you manage your character sheet using Dungeon Master's Vault, but hate manually entering your rolls in Roll20?
+VTT Bridge connects your Dungeon Master's Vault character sheet to your Roll20 game.

-VTT Bridge connects your DMV character sheet to your active Roll20 game.
 With the click of a button, you can:

 - Attack with weapons
-- Cast cantrips and spells (_TODO_)
+- Cast cantrips and spells (_WIP_)
 - Roll ability scores, initiative, saving throws, and skills
 - Use actions and features